 Hawks were hunting among huge flocks of Namaqua Sandgrouse and smaller birds coming to the trough, successfully latching onto a target every few attempts and devouring their catch on the ground.
 In the shot on the left, a raptor can be seen in the top left corner starting its attack dive.
 A pair of Lanner Falcons were doing particularly well.

 Even at the height of the dry season, waterbirds can be found albeit in reduced numbers.
 The heron pictured below was scanning for potential prey from the top of the waterhole pump`s solar panel.
+The Pied Crows are experts in begging for scraps and although visitors face a hefty fine if caught feeding any animal or bird within the Park, these cheeky corvids seem to have a good deal of success.

 One minute, there were only a few animals in view, then large herds and sometimes individual animals would appear and make their way over.